|Nutritional Guidelines (per serving)|

 Serve this easy skillet cabbage dish with rice or potatoes and a tossed salad.
 Biscuits or crusty rolls would be excellent with the dish as well.
 If you're following a low-carb diet, serve it with mashed cauliflower or zucchini or summer squash noodles.

 This casserole is freezer-friendly, too!
-See the recipe instructions for how to freeze and reheat the dish.
+See the recipe tips for how to freeze and reheat the dish.

 - 1 tablespoon olive oil